 I still feel alone, but those feelings become less and less as soon as the day goes by.

 So the next question is, how did I do it.

 How I Quitted Games

 Believe me when I say that quitting is definitely hard!
-Especially if you’ve been in these type of things since you were 8 years old.
-I was addicted to gaming and I just went cold turkey.
+Especially if you’ve been in these types of things since you were 8 years old.
+I was addicted to gaming, and I just went cold turkey.
 Imagine how horrible that is to me.

 But I survived, and I will share with you here what happened.

-So to start, I quitted gaming by deleting all of the games on my computer, because I only play PC games.
-So my detox is purely on qutting pc gaming.
+So to start, I quitted gaming by deleting all of the games on my computer because I only play PC games.
+So my detox is purely on quitting pc gaming.

 But I did that before, and I managed to put it back and played again.
-But this time, since I also suffered from a heartbreak, I am really serious in changing myself.
+But this time, since I also suffered from heartbreak, I am really serious about changing myself.

-So the second thing I did is I unsubscribed and unfollowed everything that is related to gaming.
+So the second thing I did was I unsubscribed and unfollowed everything related to gaming.
 Believe me, it is a hard step to take, but it helped me since I need to give my all in this.

 But as you quit gaming, you will realize something else.
 And I think that most people fail to quit or see the benefits of quitting games because of this.